Free Trial

 Templeton Emerging Markets Fund logo

-EMF vs. ASA, HQH, GSBD, TYG, and MFIC
+EMF vs. MUC, ASA, HQH, GSBD, and TYG

 Should you buy Templeton Emerging Markets Fund stock or one of its competitors?
 MarketBeat compares Templeton Emerging Markets Fund with other companies and stocks that may be similar based on industry, sector, market capitalization, business model, investor interest, or shared news coverage.
-Companies and stocks commonly compared with Templeton Emerging Markets Fund include ASA Gold and Precious Metals (ASA), abrdn Healthcare Investors (HQH), Goldman Sachs BDC (GSBD), Tortoise Energy Infrastructure (TYG), and MidCap Financial Investment (MFIC).
+Companies and stocks commonly compared with Templeton Emerging Markets Fund include BlackRock MuniHoldings California Quality Fund (MUC), ASA Gold and Precious Metals (ASA), abrdn Healthcare Investors (HQH), Goldman Sachs BDC (GSBD), and Tortoise Energy Infrastructure (TYG).
 These companies are all part of the "financial services" industry.

 How does Templeton Emerging Markets Fund compare to ASA Gold and Precious Metals?

-ASA Gold and Precious Metals (NYSE:ASA) and Templeton Emerging Markets Fund (NYSE:EMF) are both small-cap finance companies, but which is the superior investment?
-We will contrast the two businesses based on the strength of their risk, analyst recommendations, institutional ownership, valuation, dividends, earnings, media sentiment and profitability.
+ASA Gold and Precious Metals (NYSE:ASA) and Templeton Emerging Markets Fund (NYSE:EMF) are both small-cap finance companies, but which is the better business?
+We will contrast the two companies based on the strength of their media sentiment, institutional ownership, valuation, profitability, analyst recommendations, risk, dividends and earnings.

 Company Net Margins Return on Equity Return on Assets